skinny97214/skinny97214.github.io/_posts/2015-02-04-I-stand-against-kveton.md

 Because of all of these contributing factors, I've made the decision to speak out about assault in this community, and withdraw my participation and support for an event that chooses willfully to have an accused rapist take the stage.
 This is not a court of law.
 I see, below, what evidence is available, and I have made my decision.
 I encourage you to do the same.

 ##### Do not let the memory of this “unfortunate incident” be erased.
-Do not let us, the women of your community, be erased.{
+Do not let us, the women of your community, be erased.

-So what can you do now? *If you’re attending Ignite, and you support believing victims of sexual violence, I propose this: When Kveton takes the stage, get up walk out of the auditorium.* If you can’t get all the way out of your seat, and you’re able-bodied, stand up and turn your back.
+So what can you do now? *If you’re attending Ignite, and you support believing victims of sexual violence, I propose this: When Kveton takes the stage, get up and walk out of the auditorium.* If you can’t get all the way out of your seat, and you’re able-bodied, stand up and turn your back.
 Show that assaulting women and all genders is not accepted in this community.

 _–– Trigger warning reiterated, this is where the graphic descriptions begin. ––_